 For most of us, paying for this will mean taking out a loan or extending our mortgage.
 However now is probably one of the most difficult times to get finance for a home improvement.
 Banks are not willing to lend money, unless your credit history is bullet proof or you earn a fortune.

 Not only will you save on the cost of the kitchen cabinets, you will also save in other ways too.
-The following are some of the extra costs associated with getting a new kitchen.
+The following are some of the extra expense associated with getting a new kitchen.

 - Design fees – this may be included in the price of the kitchen but will add to the overall cost.
 “Free” design is never really free.